Urban Syndicate - Sneakers, Streetwear, Culture

 The Echo Chamber: When Brands Start Responding to the Same Questions

 Streetwear once started as a statement, a unique voice unafraid to stand out and disrupt in the world.
 Back then clothes actually meant something, you were part of a culture if you wore Supreme, Palace or Corteiz.
-But the more we head into 2025 the more that loud voice becomes silent.
+But the more we head into 2026 the more that loud voice becomes silent.
 More often than not, what you see on the streets, on social feeds, and in storefront windows is a variation on the same theme, the same cuts, the same silhouettes, the same colour palettes and the same reactive fabrics.
-We are moving in a kind of echo chamber where every brand seems to respond to the same questions, but nobody really answers them.
+We’re living in an era where brands don’t build from ideas, they respond to them.
+And thermochromatic clothing is the perfect example of how the entire industry fell into an innovation trap: the illusion of originality without any substance.
+We are moving into a kind of echo chamber where every brand seems to respond to the same questions, but nobody really answers them.

 From Subculture to Global Template